joshuacords/opr/OPR-Riverside-Version.md

 When taking a Charge Action the unit chooses an enemy target to Melee Attack.
 All models in the unit may move by up to 12”, but at least 1 model in the unit must make contact with the target.

 #### Idle Action
-When taking the Idle Action remove the Shaken effect and the unit does nothing.
+When taking the Idle Action remove the Shaken condition.
+The unit may not use any special abilities.

 ## Rolling Attacks